HQAnime/AnimeGo-Re/README.md

 * May crush randomly
 * Slow and buggy

 (try search conan or one piece..., it is fine for short anime)
 * Episode may not be in order
 * May have weird issues if you scroll SUPER fast

+Hopefully, they could be fixed in the future